camunda/camunda-docs/versioned_docs/version-8.2/self-managed/zeebe-deployment/operations/metrics.md

 keywords: ["backpressure", "back-pressure", "back pressure"]
 ---

 When operating a distributed system like Zeebe, it is important to put proper monitoring in place.

-To facilitate this, Zeebe exposes an extensive set of metrics over an embedded HTTP server.
+To facilitate this, Zeebe exposes an extensive set of metrics.

+Zeebe exposes metrics over an embedded HTTP server.

 ## Types of metrics